THUIR/T2Ranking/README.md

 ## Citation
 If you use this dataset in your research, please cite our paper:
 ```
-@inproceedings{t2ranking,
+@misc{xie2023t2ranking,
       title={T2Ranking: A large-scale Chinese Benchmark for Passage Ranking},
-  author={Xiaohui Xie, Qian Dong},
-  booktitle={Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval},
-  year={2023}
+      author={Xiaohui Xie and Qian Dong and Bingning Wang and Feiyang Lv and Ting Yao and Weinan Gan and Zhijing Wu and Xiangsheng Li and Haitao Li and Yiqun Liu and Jin Ma},
+      year={2023},
+      eprint={2304.03679},
+      archivePrefix={arXiv},
+      primaryClass={cs.IR}
 }
 ```